ziadat69/Ansible/README.md

 9) Ansible Vault: Secure sensitive information, such as passwords, within playbooks and roles using Ansible Vault.
 Define variables with sensitive data and encrypt these variables to ensure secure handling.
 Utilize Vault-encrypted files in playbooks and roles, and decrypt them during playbook execution to maintain the confidentiality of sensitive information.

+10) Ansible Galaxy: A pre-built Ansible role was downloaded from Ansible Galaxy to automatically install and configure Apache.
+A playbook was then created to utilize the downloaded role, and the target servers were defined in a hosts file.
+After running the playbook, it was successfully verified that Apache was installed and running on the local system.